 - You now have a Supervised Instruction Permit (SIP).
 It’s time to practice driving.
 The SIP requires that you drive no less than 6 months during which the student has 50 hours of driving (10 of which must be night hours).
 A licensed adult over the age of 21 years must be in the passenger seat while the student is driving.

 - When you have completed a violation-free instruction period and are at least 15 years of age, you can call and schedule an appointment with a skills tester in your designated area.

 - Time to take your skills test, also known as your driving test.
 You must pay the tester $17.50 in cash at the time of testing.
 The skills tester will also need to see your SIP prior to your driving test.
 You will provide the vehicle for which you test in.
 Please make sure that the vehicle is registered, insured, and in proper working condition.
 A legal guardian will need to be present at the time of testing.

 - The tester will give you a sealed envelope with your test results inside.
 Do NOT open the envelope, doing so will void your test results.
 The employees at the DMV will be the one that opens your driving test results.

 - Congratulations!!!!
 You have passed the skills and written tests.
 You can now purchase an Idaho Driver’s License.
 Remember – if you are under the age of 15 years, you are restricted to daylight hours unless you have someone over the age of 21 with you at night until you are 16 years of age.
-Also you are restricted to 1 non-related passenger in the car the first six months of your driver’s license.
+Also, you are restricted to 1 non-related passenger in the car for the first six months of your driver’s license.